9 Best Methods for Cutting Ceramic Tile

 - Wet Tile Saw

-How to Cut a ceramic tile with Manual Snap Cutter
+#1 Using a Manual Snap Cutter

 A manual snap cutter comes in really handy for making straight cuts.
 If you want to make a perfectly straight cut, the manual snap cutter is what you’re looking for.
 Handy as it is, it is a worthy investment as it only ranges around $200 (decent quality) and is available on any home improvement online portal or shop.